swiknaba/LinuxServer/README.md

     └── templates               # all HTML files
         └── ...                 # multiple HTML files, using flask/jinja2 framework

+### Run the Project
+- make sure you have [Vagrant](https://www.vagrantup.com/intro/getting-started/index.html) intalled and running
+- set up Vagrant to use port 5000
+- put all files in the Vagrant directory, then turn it on: `vagrant up` and log in `vagrant ssh`
+- navigate to the itemcatalog folder inside your vagrant directory
+- install the database including some sample entries: `python db_setup.py`
+- start your server locally: `python project.py`

 ### JSON endpoints
 There are basically three types of JSON endpoints: